 I just thought to myself, she is not an ally; she has been teasing me and making me go through many tests and for what?

-“You must know that I’m aware of what you’re doing, if you call yourself a Demonica…”
+“You must know that I’m aware of what you’re doing, if you call yourself a Demonica . . .”

 What do you mean Lilith?

-“You’re just probably finding a way to get rid of me, let me tell you that is not happening dear…
+“You’re just probably finding a way to get rid of me, let me tell you that is not happening dear . . .

 I’m not a regular demoness, despite not having powers, many demons will accept my demands